 - This is not an overnight project, it will take a long time to get to anywhere near a complete stage.

 - It is likely that participants will wear the Google contact lens to measure blood glucose levels.

 - Google is developing wearable technology to complement this study so they can monitor the subjects effectively.

-- The same study failed ten years ago because the costs were too high, sequencing the human genome did cost $100 million but now comes in at around $1000 (bargain!).
+- The same study failed 10 years ago because the costs were too high, sequencing the human genome did cost $100 million but now comes in at around $10,00: bargain!

-- This project isn’t about commercial gain (unlike other projects), but about Google’s main mission ‘organizing the world’s information and making it universally accessible and useful…’
+- This project isn’t about commercial gain, but about Google’s main mission, i.e. ‘organising the world’s information and making it universally accessible and useful. . . .’

-Google can probably take a lot more for this project from the ‘self quantifiers’ than they may think; many seem keen to share their vital stats through apps and their health/sickness experiences through forums and blogs, so there are probably a lot of clues to indicators for conditions out there already.
-Regardless, this is an exciting project with endless possibilities and if Google don’t use this for commercial gain as they claim then maybe they aren’t a force for evil as some may think.
+Google can probably take a lot more for this project from the ‘self quantifiers’ than they may think; many individuals seem keen to share their vital stats through apps and their health/sickness experiences through forums and blogs, so there are probably a lot of clues to indicators for currently existing and newfound conditions.
+Regardless, this is an exciting project with endless possibilities; if Google don’t use this for commercial gain as they claim, then maybe they aren’t a force for evil, as some may think.